Brick Lane (2007 film): Casting and production

 Tannishtha Chatterjee was the first actress who auditioned for the role of Nazneen.
 Two months after her initial audition, after Gavron had seen several hundred women, Gavron hired her.
 Both Christopher Simpson, who played Karim, and Chatterjee studied the Bangladeshi culture in Brick Lane by following around locals.
 Satish Kaushik was cast after Gavron saw a picture of him on the Internet.
 Since Brick Lane was his first English-language film, he took lessons from a diction coach to improve his accent.

 Many residents of Brick Lane were hired as extras to appear on the film, and some members of crew were hired from the local area.
 The film's winter scenes were shot in the middle of a heat wave in Summer 2006, which required the production team to use artificial snow.
 Portions of the film were shot in West Bengal.

 Ruby Films was the production company.
 Sarah Gavron intended to film some scenes in Brick Lane.
 Because of opposition from some of the local community, police advised her to change locations after demonstrations were threatened.

 The novel and film provoked criticism by some in the Bangladeshi community in London, who thought that Chanu, and the Bangladeshis from Sylhet generally, were portrayed in a negative way.
-Some traders organized against having the film company doing any production in the neighbourhood; on 31 July 2006, about 120 British Bangladeshis held a protest in Brick Lane.
+Some traders organised against having the film company doing any production in the neighbourhood; on 31 July 2006, about 120 British Bangladeshis held a protest in Brick Lane.
 Others wrote letters to the editor in The Guardian and spoke in support of the film production, including the British chapter of PEN and the writer Salman Rushdie.